Jacob-Eyles/263_project/README.md

 Download the project files into one source folder
 Open and run "main.py"
 This will produce all figures seen in project reports

+My involvement was to solely write the main.py file.